python/devguide/development-tools/clinic.rst

 -------------------------------------------------

-You can use the ``@critical_section`` directive to instruct Argument Clinic to wrap the call to the "impl" function in a Python critical section.
+You can use the ``@critical_section`` directive to instruct Argument Clinic to wrap the call to the "impl" function in a "Python critical section".
+In builds of CPython without the Global Interpreter Lock ("GIL"), critical sections are required in order to achieve thread safety without causing deadlocks between threads.
-In ``--disable-gil`` builds of CPython, the critical section will acquire the per-object lock of the first argument.
+When a critical section is entered into, a per-object lock associated with the first argument of the decorated function is acquired.
+The lock is released on exiting the critical section.

 Python critical sections are no-ops in builds of CPython with the GIL.

-See :cpy-file:`Include/internal/pycore_critical_section.h` and :pep:`703` for
+See :cpy-file:`Include/internal/pycore_critical_section.h`
+and :pep:`PEP 703 <703#python-critical-sections>`
-more details about critical sections.
+for more details about critical sections.

 Example from :cpy-file:`Modules/_io/bufferedio.c`::